handcraftedinthealps/RedisTransportBundle/README.md

 bin/console messenger:consume-messages redis_stream
 ```

-Have also a look at the the [messenger component documentation](https://symfony.com/doc/current/components/messenger.html) and [messenger usage documentation](https://symfony.com/doc/current/messenger.html).
+Have also a look at the [messenger component documentation](https://symfony.com/doc/current/components/messenger.html) and [messenger usage documentation](https://symfony.com/doc/current/messenger.html).

 ## Commands

-Messages in streams wont be removed by default.
+Messages in streams won't be removed by default.
 Therefor this bundle provides a command:

 ```
 bin/console redis-transport:trim <redis-dsn> --maxlen 1000